Passkeys with Mobile SDKs

 await Descope.sessionManager.loadSession();Setup and Authentication

-For iOS and macOS, refer to Apple’s Supporting Passkeys guide.
-Ensure that your app has an associated domain configured with the webcredentials service type, and that its value matches the top-level domain you previously set up in the Descope console.
+For iOS and macOS, refer to Apple's Supporting Passkeys guide.
+Make sure your app has an associated domain configured with the webcredentials service type, and that the value matches the top-level domain configured in the Descope Console.

 Note